vjsingh/Transcription-Hub/INSTALL.md

 Your web app should now be operational.

-Note that the programs `myapp-httpd` and `myapp-processor` are written in the Move programming language (like JavaScript but simpler).
+Note that the programs `jazz-httpd` and `jazz-processor` are written in the Move programming language (like JavaScript but simpler).
 [Learn more at movelang.org](http://movelang.org/).

 If everything works, **continue by reading [WORKFLOW.md](https://github.com/rsms/ec2-webapp/blob/master/WORKFLOW.md#readme)**